oceanmodeling/fabm-oxypom/ReadMe.md

 ## Testcases

-We provide the model with a testcase in the directory `.\testcases`.
+We provide the model with a testcase in the directory `./testcases`.
-New testcases for **DO+BGC** should be included in a single directory within `.\testcases`.
+New testcases for **DO+BGC** should be included in a single directory within `./testcases`.
-Currently, we include the testcase estuary.
+Currently, we include the testcase "Estuary".

 ### Testcase Estuary
-This setup uses the physical driver `GOTM` to simulate the water column dynamics in the Elbe estuary in 2005-2024.
+This setup uses the physical driver (or "host", as it is called in FABM jargon) `GOTM` to simulate the water column dynamics in the Elbe estuary in 2005-2024.

-To run the testcase go to the directory `.\testcases`.
+To run the testcase go to the directory `./testcases`.

 * The model is build with the script `gotm-installation.sh`, in where these variables must be defined:
     - `GOTMDIR` base directory of GOTM source code